YashwanthKumaran/Excel-Salary-Dashboard/README.md

 - **MEDIAN()**: To calculate median salaries.
 - **IF()** and **FILTER()**: For multi-criteria filtering and calculations.
 - **Data Validation**: For user input consistency and ease of use.

+#Conclusion
+The Salary Dashboard provides an interactive tool for analyzing data science job salaries based on job titles, locations, and schedule types.
+Using Excel features like charts, formulas, and data validation, the dashboard offers insights into salary trends, allowing users to compare salaries globally and by role.
+It helps job seekers make informed career decisions by highlighting key salary patterns and regional disparities, showcasing the power of Excel for data analysis and visualization.